MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/scwcmd-view.md

 ---
 # Scwcmd: view

->Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+>Applies To: Windows Server 2012 R2, Windows Server 2012

 renders an .xml file by using a specified .xsl transform.
 This command can be useful for displaying Security Configuration Wizard (SCW) .xml files by using different views.
 ## Syntax